whisperity/ThesesVSPublications/README.md

-# `\ThesesVSPublications`: LaTeX support for creating thesis/reference association matrices
+# *association-matrix*: LaTeX support for creating association matrices

-The `thesesvspublications` package allow the creation of bibliography association matrices in an clear and concise fashion, without having to deal with manually generating and modifying the tables while working.
+The `association-matrix` package allow the creation of association matrices in an clear and concise fashion, without having to deal with manually generating and modifying the tables while working.
-By simply specifying the theses (rows) and the publications (columns) and the association between them, the `\ThesesVSPublications` command generates a table that is similar in nature to:
+By simply specifying the rows and the columns by their unique identifier, and then set which cells should be marked as associated.
+Then, the `\AssociationMatrix` command generates a table that is similar in nature to:

 |  Thesis name             | [1] | [2] | [3] |